Boise State University offers many services and tools to ensure your success as a Concurrent Enrollment student.

 Academic Advising for Concurrent Enrollment Students

-As a concurrent enrollment student, you have unique needs when it comes to academic advising!
-We want to ensure that you have the most accurate information on your courses, credits, and how your enrollment in our program will have an impact on your future college plans.
+As a Concurrent Enrollment student, you have unique needs when it comes to academic advising.
+We want to ensure that you have the most accurate information on your courses, credits, and how your enrollment in our program will have an impact on your future academic plans.

 For questions, or to request advising, please contact Concurrent Enrollment so we can get you the information you need.

 The Boise State University Writing Center supports student learning with one-on-one consultations on any writing project at any stage of the writing process.
 Student-centered methods promote independent inquiry, critical engagement, and creativity in writers.
 It is staffed by Writing Consultants – graduate and undergraduate students – who have taken special training to help students with writing.

 Visit the Boise State Writing Center and click on “Email Consultation” to use the Writing Center online.
 Please note that the Writing Center email consultations can fill up, so give yourself more than 72 hours to submit your papers.
-When the campus is closed, the Writing Center is closed.
+Whenever Boise State University is closed, the Writing Center is not accessible.

 Visit the Writing Center’s How Sessions Work page for more information.

-Concurrent Enrollment students enrolled in MATH 160, 170, 175 and 254 have access to tutoring services through the Math Learning Center.
-The Math Learning Center office is open 9 a.m.-4 p.m., Monday through Friday.
+Concurrent Enrollment students enrolled in MATH 160, 171, 176, 254, and 275 have access to tutoring services through the Math Learning Center.
+The Math Learning Center office is open 9 a.m.- 4 p.m., Monday through Friday.